- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 - information about others you have the authority to act on behalf of, like a child.

-This information, in a digital form, can be saved to a digital wallet on your phone, computer or other device.
+This information, in a digital form, is called a 'credential'.
+Digital identity credentials are usually saved to a digital wallet on your phone, computer or other device - much like digital versions of the cards you probably have in your physical wallet right now.

 Using digital identity information in everyday situations